 - Emotional Intelligence session

-- and a minimum of three events from the Graham Speakers Series
+- A minimum of three events from the Graham Speakers Series per year

 - Maintain a 3.0 overall grade-point average (GPA).

 - Complete curriculum requirements in the categories of Entrepreneurship, Economics and Ethics, while an undergraduate student at Penn State.
 See the list of approved course options in the Graham Fellows Program for Entrepreneurial Leadership application.